savaserturk/EmpowerAbilityLab/README.md

 ## Features

 ### 1. **Single-Page App (SPA)**
-   - **Focus Management**: This feature ensures that when users interact with different sections of the website, focus is automatically shifted to the most relevant section.
-This improves the user experience, particularly for users relying on screen readers and keyboard navigation.
-It also enhances navigation for users with motor disabilities, providing smooth transitions.
+   - **Focus Management**: We implemented automatic focus shifts to ensure that when users interact with different sections, focus moves to the relevant content, improving navigation for keyboard and screen reader users.
-   - **Unique Page Titles**: Each section of the SPA has a unique page title that reflects its content.
-This is crucial for accessibility, as it helps users with screen readers to understand the current context of the page.
-The unique titles are also helpful for users navigating using the browser’s history or back button.
+   - **Unique Page Titles**: We assigned dynamic page titles to each section, updating them as users navigate.
+This helps users understand the context of the page, particularly for screen readers.
-   - **Browser Back Button Sync**: The application properly integrates with the browser’s back button functionality, ensuring that the browser history is in sync with the user’s navigation within the SPA.
-When users navigate through sections, they can use the back button to return to the previous state without losing any context.
+   - **Browser Back Button Sync**: We ensured that the back button functionality works as expected within the SPA, so users can return to previous sections without losing context.

 ### 2. **Layout Design**
-   - **Responsive Design**: The SPA is fully responsive, adapting seamlessly to various screen sizes.
-Whether users are viewing the website on a desktop, tablet, or smartphone, the layout will adjust to provide an optimal viewing experience.
-This is achieved using CSS media queries, ensuring that all content is easily accessible across all devices.
+   - **Responsive Design**: Our SPA adjusts seamlessly across different screen sizes.
+We used CSS media queries to ensure content is accessible on desktops, tablets, and smartphones.
-   - **User-Friendly and Accessible Design**: The layout focuses on simplicity and ease of use, with clear navigation and readable text.
-We’ve ensured that color contrasts meet WCAG 2.1 AA standards, making the site accessible to users with visual impairments.
-The design prioritizes content clarity, with large clickable areas and easy-to-read fonts, ensuring a smooth experience for all users.
+   - **User-Friendly Design**: We focused on clear navigation, readable text, and ensured that color contrast met WCAG 2.1 AA standards for better accessibility.

 ### 3. **HTML Semantics**
-   - **Proper Page Structure**: The SPA utilizes semantic HTML tags such as `<header>`, `<nav>`, `<main>`, `<footer>`, and `<section>`, ensuring the document structure is clear and logical.
-This not only benefits SEO but also improves accessibility for screen readers.
+   - **Proper Structure**: We used semantic HTML tags like `<header>`, `<nav>`, `<main>`, and `<footer>`, creating a clear and accessible structure for the page.
-   - **Content and Headings**: Headings are appropriately used to structure content and create a clear hierarchy.
-This allows screen reader users to easily navigate through sections.
-Each section is introduced with a descriptive heading, ensuring users know exactly where they are within the page.
+   - **Content & Headings**: We ensured proper use of headings to create a clear content hierarchy, making navigation easier for screen readers.

 ### 4. **Interactive Components**
-   - **Navigation Bar**: The navigation bar provides an intuitive and accessible way for users to jump to different sections of the website.
-It is fully keyboard-navigable, with each link focusable using the `tab` key.
-The navigation is also responsive, collapsing into a mobile-friendly format on smaller screens.
+   - **Navigation Bar**: We made the navigation bar fully keyboard-accessible, with links that users can focus on using the `tab` key.
+The bar also collapses responsively for mobile devices.
-   - **Lightbox/Modal**: The Lightbox/Modal displays content such as community information or additional details about services.
-It is accessible, with proper ARIA roles, and users can easily close the modal using either a close button or the `Esc` key.
-Focus management is implemented to ensure users are directed to the modal content when it is opened.
+   - **Lightbox/Modal**: We created an accessible modal for additional content.
+Users can easily open and close the modal using either a close button or the `Esc` key.
-   - **Switch Component**: The interactive switch allows users to toggle between different options, such as toggling email notifications.
-The switch is fully keyboard-accessible, and its state (on/off) is clearly communicated to assistive technologies via ARIA attributes.
+   - **Switch Component**: We designed an interactive toggle that allows users to switch options, like email notifications.
+This component is fully keyboard-navigable and uses ARIA attributes for screen reader support.
-   - **Show/Hide Feature (Form - Tell Us About Your Event)**: This feature dynamically displays a text area when the "Invite a speaker to your event" checkbox is selected.
-The form’s show/hide behavior enhances user experience by reducing clutter and providing relevant options only when needed.
+   - **Show/Hide Feature**: We added a dynamic form feature that reveals extra fields only when needed, improving the form’s usability and keeping the interface clean.

 ### 5. **Web Form**
-   - **Keyboard Accessibility**: All form fields and interactive elements within the web form are fully navigable using the keyboard, including text inputs, checkboxes, and buttons.
-Users can move through the form easily with the `Tab` key and interact with form elements using the `Enter` key or `Spacebar`.
+   - **Keyboard Accessibility**: We ensured that all form fields are fully navigable using the keyboard, allowing users to fill out forms easily.
-   - **Error Validation**: The form performs real-time validation, ensuring that required fields are filled out and that data types (such as email addresses) are correctly entered.
-If an error is detected, users are immediately notified with clear, accessible error messages, which are conveyed via both visual cues and ARIA live regions.
+   - **Error Validation**: Our form includes real-time validation to ensure that users fill in required fields correctly.
+We provide clear error messages if something goes wrong.
-   - **User Notifications**: After submitting the form, users receive a notification confirming their submission.
-A "thank you" message is displayed for successful submissions, and error messages are shown if any required fields are missing or incorrectly filled.
-Notifications are communicated clearly with assistive technologies to ensure all users are aware of the form’s status.
+   - **User Notifications**: After form submission, users are notified with either a confirmation message or error alerts, ensuring they know the status of their submission.

 ## File Structure
 - `EmpowerAbilityLab.html`: Main HTML template based on Bootstrap.